-- Finish building the Foro 400 Drill system. - Finish fabrication of a second ice-ready Winkie Drill. - Build duplicate components of the Intermediate Depth Drill to enable same-year use in both the Arctic and Antarctic. - Finish building a second Blue Ice Drill for wide-diameter drilling to 200 m. - Build a Scalable Hot Water Access drill for creating access holes in ice from 50 m up to approximately 1,000 m depth with modular capability to be used for clean access. - Investigate a rapid hole qualifier (temperature and caliper) for use with RAID and other borehole logging applications. - Resolve logging winch electrical noise issues.
+- Finish building a stand-alone Foro 3000 drill as per the IDP Science Requirements. - Acquire component for a stand-alone Intermediate Depth Drill (1,850 m) with updated control system and other repairs so that it can be deployed at the same time as the Foro 3000 drill. - Based on updated IDP Science Requirements, Conceptual Design, and Engineering Design, build a Scalable Hot Water Access drill for creating access holes in ice from 50 m up to approximately 1,000 m depth with modular capability to be used for clean access. - Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field staff use in borehole logging applications. - Resolve logging winch electrical noise issues. - Continue to evaluate options for new drilling fluids